pasqal-io/qadence/docs/tutorials/register.md

 !!! warning "Units for qubit coordinates"
     In general, Qadence makes no assumption about the units given to qubit coordinates.
-    However, if used in the context of a Hamiltonian coefficient, the quantity $Ht$ must be **dimensionless** for exponentiation in the PyQTorch backend, where it is assumed that $\hbar = 1$.
+    However, if used in the context of a Hamiltonian coefficient, the quantity $H.t$ must be **dimensionless** for exponentiation in the PyQTorch backend, where it is assumed that $\hbar = 1$ (consistent ).
 	For registers passed to the [Pulser](https://github.com/pasqal-io/Pulser) backend, coordinates are in $\mu \textrm{m}$.

 ## Connectivity graphs